How to Harness Train a Cat _ cat-zy (1)

 H-style harnesses have a simple design.
 They have a strap for the neck and one for the belly, forming an “H” shape.
 They’re easy to use and adjust.

-Vest-style harnesses cover more and might be more comfy.
+Vest-style harnesses cover more and might be more comfortable.
 They spread the force across the body.
 Think about your cat’s comfort, your ease of use, and the security you want.

 Material Considerations for Comfort